xkbcommon/libxkbcommon/doc/custom-configuration.md

 ```
 @endfigure

-The default behavior of `libxkbregistry` ensures that the new layout and options
+The default behavior of `xkbregistry` ensures that the new layout and options
 are added to the system-provided layouts and options.

 For details on the XML format, see the DTD in `<xkb-config-root>/rules/xkb.dtd`